caltechlibrary/pubarchiver/README.md

 ### Return values

 This program exits with a return code of `0` if no problems are encountered while fetching data from the server.
 It returns a nonzero value otherwise, following conventions for use in shells such as bash which only understand return code values of `0` to `255`.
-If it is interrupted (e.g., using `ctrl-c`) it returns a value of `1`; if it encounters a fatal error, it returns a value of `2`.
+If no network is detected, it returns a value of 1; if it is interrupted (e.g., using `ctrl-c`) it returns a value of `2`; if it encounters a fatal error, it returns a value of `3`.
 If it encounters any non-fatal problems (such as a missing PDF file or JATS validation error), it returns a nonzero value equal to 100 + the number of articles that had failures.
 Summarizing the possible return codes:

 | Return value | Meaning |
 |:------------:|---------|